Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, propelled by a burst of flame.
-Teleport up to 15 feet into an empty tile of your choice and make an Agility attack against all other creatures within 5 feet of your original tile.
+Teleport up to 3 tiles into an empty tile of your choice and make an Agility attack against all other creatures within 1 tile of your original tile.
 If you hit, deal 1d4 + Presence fire damage.

-If you have at least 4 stacks of fire exposure, you can only teleport up to 5 feet, but you have advantage on the attack made before you teleport.
+If you have at least 4 stacks of fire exposure, you can only teleport up to 1 tile, but you have advantage on the attack made before you teleport.

 ### Flame Tendrils